Used Car: 2009 Volkswagen Routan Review

 Other Cars to Consider

 The 2009 Toyota Sienna won our 2009 Best Minivan for the Money award due to its positive reviews and low long-term ownership costs.
-Its safety scores aren’t as good as the Routan’s, but the Sienna carries a class-leading reliability rating.
 When it was new, reviewers loved the combination of the Sienna’s high-quality interior, versatility and overall build quality.

 The 2009 Chrysler Town & Country and the Routan share the same frame, but the Town & Country offers innovative interior features like the convenient Stow ‘n Go seating that reviewers praised.
 Out of the three Chrysler-based minivans, reviewers said that the Routan offered the best ride and handling, but the Town & Country received better interior scores.